 Day 2: Rhayader to Llangurig, 74km, 1600m of climbing.
 We head out into Elan Valley and follow a series of bridleways to the sunken road, and on to Claerwen Dam.
 We ride around the reservoir and onto the Teifi Pools.
 We then head back east toward Cwmystwyth.
 The end of the day has two long climbs in Tarenig Forest, not nice on an already epic day!
 Wild scenery and epic climbs earn a deserved night's rest in Llangurig.

-Day 3, Llangurig to Machynlleth, 47km, 1200m of climbing.
+Day 3: Llangurig to Machynlleth, 47km, 1200m of climbing.
 We head up out of Llangurig toward Hafren Forest and a more relaxed start.
 But don't be fooled, we climb all morning toward Staylittle and onto Glyndwrs Way.
 At Foel Fadian, we descend for over 200m down the valley and onto the Mach 2/3 trail.
 From here we head toward our grand finish on a local enduro trail into Machynlleth.
 Beautiful scenery and single track trail is guaranteed.
-Load bikes, jump on the bus and back to Knighton for farewells.
+Load bikes, jump on the bus and return journey back to your car.

-Trans Cambrian Way; 3 days guided riding across Wales including 3 nights B&B in 3/4* public houses; 2 x 2 course evening meal; fully qualified and experienced guide; transfer of luggage between stops; and return transport back to Knighton. £360pp (based on 2/3 sharing, also single supplement if available) £75 deposit to secure a place upon booking
+Trans Cambrian Way; 3 days guided riding across Wales including 3 nights B&B in 3/4* public houses; 2 x 2 course evening meal; fully qualified and experienced guide; transfer of luggage between stops; and return transport back to your car. £360pp (based on 2/3 sharing, also single supplement if available) £75 deposit to secure a place upon booking

 A riders view